Persistence of preys in a diffusive three species predator-prey system with a pair of strong-weak competing preys: Abstract

 \section{Abstract}

 We investigate the traveling wave solutions of a three-species system involving a single predator and a pair of strong-weak competing preys.
 Our results show how the predation may affect this dynamics.
 More precisely, we describe several situations where the environment is initially inhabited by the predator and by either one of the two preys.
 When the weak competing prey is an aboriginal species, we show that there exist traveling waves where the strong prey invades the environment and either replaces its weak counterpart, or more surprisingly the three species eventually co-exist.
 Furthermore, depending on the parameters, we can also construct traveling waves where the weaker prey actually invades the environment initially inhabited by its strong competitor and the predator.
-Finally, our results on the existence of traveling waves are sharp, in the sense that we find the minimal wave speed in all those situations.
+In all those situations, we find the infimum of the set of admissible wave speeds; these results are sharp at least when the three species diffusive at the same speed, where we show that a traveling wave exists if and only its speed is larger or equal to this infimum.